tzapio/tzap/README.md

 # Tzap

 Tzap is a library for Prompts as Code.
-It provides a toolkit to build, customize, and extend chatbot prompts in a streamlined and extensible manner.
-The library is designed to make it easy for developers to create reusable Tzap instances and combinations of Tzaps to quickly and effectively implement desired outcomes in their chatbot-based applications.
+It provides a toolkit to build, customize, and extend gpt prompts in a streamlined and extensible manner.
+The library is designed to make it easy for developers to create reusable Tzap instances and combinations of Tzaps to quickly and effectively implement desired outcomes in their gpt-based applications.

 ## Features